Similarity-Distance-Magnitude Activations: Results

+\paragraph{Understanding $\sdmHR$.} The relative proportion of points in the $\hrRegionFull$ region reflects the data and model, and the uncertainty therein.
+A high abstention rate at a given $\alpha$ over in-distribution data suggests a need for more (or higher quality) data, a stronger model, and/or a reduction in $\alpha$.
+For certain applications, it may be informative to construct estimators across a range of $\alpha$ values, assigning a point to the $\hrRegionFull$ region of the most conservative (i.e., closer to 1) $\alpha$ in which it is a member.

-\paragraph{Far out-of-distribution data.} The Appendix provides Table~\ref{tab:experiments-sentiment-shuffled} and Table~\ref{tab:experiments-factcheck-shuffled} with analogous results for the $\datasetSentimentShuffled$, $\datasetSentimentOODShuffled$, and $\datasetFactcheckShuffled$ datasets.
+\paragraph{Far out-of-distribution data.} The Appendix (Tables~\ref{tab:experiments-sentiment-shuffled} and \ref{tab:experiments-factcheck-shuffled}) provides results for the shuffled variants.
 The selection criteria of Eq.~\ref{eq:index-conditional-sdm-estimator} reliably rejects the challenging predictions, whereas the non-$\sdm$-based estimators fare poorly, in general.
-In this way, the $\sdm$ activation serves as an effective out-of-distribution detection method.
-With existing methods, defining an out-of-distribution point has been task- and problem-specific, and generally challenging over high-dimensional inputs, typically requiring additional modeling beyond that of the calibration or selection method.
+In this way, the $\sdm$ estimator serves as an effective out-of-distribution detection method.
+With existing methods, defining an out-of-distribution point has been task-specific, and generally challenging over high-dimensional inputs, typically requiring additional modeling beyond that of the calibration or selection method.
 In contrast, Eq.~\ref{eq:index-conditional-sdm-estimator} provides a principled approach for determining such cut-offs in a data- and model-driven manner, with minimal hyper-parameters, resulting in a separation of points over which the estimator tends to be reliable (namely, the admitted points) and those over which the estimates themselves tend to be unreliable.